bezmoradi/tutorials/go/function.md

 }
 ```

-The last deferred function has to print `1` to it is the first function that will be executed; that's why we have:
+The last deferred function which prints `1` is the first function that will be executed; that's why we have:

 ```text
 1